There can be no greater issue than the conservation in this country.Theodore Roosevelt

 - Just outside the park, visit Medora, ND and eat at the Pitchfork Fondue

-We enjoyed our time in the park’s badlands and were excited that North Dakota completed our goal of seeing all 50 states.
+We enjoyed our time in the Theodore Roosevelt National Park badlands and were excited that North Dakota completed our goal of seeing all 50 states.
 We even got to join the” Save the Best until Last Club” by making North Dakota the last state to visit to complete all 50 in the United States!

 Size of Park